Hi👋, I’m Elham.

 Select Stories

-Using user research from City of Saint Paul and various national datasets, I analyzed and uncovered racial and income inequities in access to quality green jobs across three sectors.
-Featured on the Beeck Center for Social Impact and Innovation 10-year anniversary impact report and Full Stack Saint Paul.
-Story originally posted here.
+Using user research from the City of Saint Paul and national datasets, I analyzed racial and income inequities in access to quality green jobs across three sectors.
+The findings were featured on the Beeck Center’s website, annual impact report and Full Stack Saint Paul.

-I led a story that combines qualitative research, survey analysis, and community audio voices to show how residents and local governments co-designed digital tools to tackle blight, extreme heat, and household energy credits inequality in U.S. cities.
+I led a multimedia story blending qualitative research, survey analysis, and community audio to show how residents and local governments co-designed digital tools to tackle blight, extreme heat, and access to household energy credits in U.S. cities.

-I co-authored and edited a feature on how the City of Akron used community-centered research to address housing eviction.
-Analyzed interviews and focus groups to uncover barriers to safe housing conditions and inform a new digital platform for tenants.
+I co-authored and edited this feature about how Akron used community-centered research to address housing evictions.
+Through interviews and focus groups, we identified key barriers to safe housing and helped inform a new digital platform for tenants.

 Projects